 Our world is known for its diversity.
-Diversity in cultures, lands, races and so on.
+Diversity in cultures, lands, races, and so on.
 There is diversity to be seen even among twins.
-Naturally there is diversity in people’s beliefs.
+Naturally, there is diversity in people’s beliefs.
 While some of us truly believe in the points we put forward regarding grades, others might just be doing it because they want to get done with grades and get rid of the study load on their shoulders.
 For the latter kind of people, there is some clarification that needs to be put forward.
 Grades have brought forth the need and hunger for attaining the best ones.
 Save your breath, or your mind power rather, ’cause I’m not trying to be like one of those stuck in the stereotype of chasing a ‘bright’ future.
-Needless to say, grades are not something that give an idea of our inner strengths, they surely don’t.
+Needless to say, grades are not something that gives an idea of our inner capability instead strengths & interests are to be considered while making career decisions.
 But let’s look at it from another angle.
 Suppose you have a test coming up a few days later, the syllabus is really vast.
-Instead of studying for the test you decide to go have some relaxation time with your friends cause what importance do grades hold anyway, right?
-Grades are not a measure of your inner strengths, we get that, but are you doing a better job at measuring your inner strengths or sharpening them by any chance?
+Instead of studying for the test, you decide to go have some relaxation time with your friends cause what importance do grades hold anyway, right?
+Grades are not a measure of your inner strengths & interests, we get that, but are you doing a better job at measuring your inner strengths & interests or sharpening them by any chance?
 Doesn’t look like that.
-When we talk about strengths we need to remember that they don’t just mean love, care, courage and all those qualities.
-Strengths also include determination, focus, concentration, perseverance and others of that sort.
+When we talk about strengths & interests we need to remember that they don’t just mean love, care, courage, and all those qualities.
+Strengths & interests also include determination, focus, concentration, perseverance, and others of that sort.

 There are reasons behind certain things being the way they are.
 You don’t need to stand with grades in its support when it comes to measuring your inner strengths.
 But grades do reflect your determination, focus, concentration and perseverance over time, keeping aside factors like personal issues of course.
 You need to realize that there is a line between believing in something and believing in something simply because the alternative doesn’t suit your preferences and sounds too hard.
 However fine that line might be, it does exist and holds quite a bit of importance.